-At the bottom of the screen in the primary navigation and in the center in the main action. the Add button.
+At the bottom of the screen is the primary navigation and in the center in the main action. the Add button.

 Once you selected the Add button you have 5 choices; snack, exercise, breakfast, lunch, and dinner.
 If you select a meal you are brought to a screen where you can search for the food you want to add for that meal, or you can use the barcode scanner to add it.
 I love the barcode scanner, it makes adding food so much easier.
 Searching is difficult because calories and nutrients vary so much between brands and restaurants.

-If you select exercise you go to a page with a search option only.
+If you select the exercise you go to a page with a search option only.

-Also with the free version you can’t see the detailed nutrition break down.
-You can only see Carb, Fat Protien and Calories.
+Also with the free version, you can’t see the detailed nutrition breakdown.
+You can only see Carb, Fat Protein and Calories.
 That’s Disappointing.

 I can’t find any linking of apps, such as the Apple Health App.